PatricioFarrell/ChargeTransport.jl/docs/src/backgroundinfo.md

 ```
 Here, the flux
 $\mathbf{j}_\alpha$
-refers to the the carrier's current density and $r_\alpha$ for some production/reduction rates.
+refers to the the carrier's current density and $r_\alpha$ to some production/reduction rates.
 These rates may be chosen to represent different recombination or generation models such as Shockley-Read-Hall, Auger or direct recombination.
 Further details on which recombination or generation models are implemented can be found in [the general description of the code](@ref generalDescription).

-The amount and type of charge carriers will dependent on the specific application.
+The amount and type of charge carriers will be dependent on the specific application.
 The standard semiconductor equations use electrons $\alpha=n$ and holes $\alpha=p$.

 ## Drift-diffusion fluxes
 Our code uses as independent variables the electrostatic potential $\psi$ as well as the quasi Fermi